Lawyer Conduct Issues For Worker’s Compensation Lawyers

 6. Safekeeping Property in Non-Disciplinary Cases

 There have been a number of instances in which safekeeping obligations have been attempted to be asserted in support of civil liability claims against lawyers.
 Typically, the theory of recovery asserted against the lawyer is conversion or negligence, although a number of other theories have been asserted.
 The results have been mixed.
 Section 44 of the Restatement (Third) of the Law Governing Lawyers follows the requirements set forth in Rule 1.14.
 Comment C to Section 44 of the Restatement points out that a lawyer who violates the safekeeping obligations can be subjected to civil liability as well as disciplinary sanctions.
 A lawyer who converts property or negligently fails to safeguard it against loss can be held liable.
-Under agency principles, the lawyer is subject to civil liability for failure to segregate client or third party property and keep proper records and must account for any profits resulting from the lawyer’s misuse of the property.
+Under agency principles, the lawyer is subject to civil liability for failure to segregate client or third party property and keep proper records, and must account for any profits resulting from the lawyer’s misuse of the property.
 Restatement (Third) of the Law Governing Lawyers Section 44 cmt.
 3 (2001).

 Nevertheless, the decisional law in Texas on civil liability is not particularly well developed.
 For instance, in Barraza v.
 Law Offices of Smith & Gogein, 918 S.W.2d 608 (Tex.App.–El Paso 1996, ref. overruled).
-A personal injury lawyer, who was discharged without cause, asserted a claim for conversion against the second personal injury lawyer, who had been advised of the first personal injury lawyers existence and of his claimed attorneys’ lien.
-The court found that the second personal injury lawyer did not violate Rule 1.14(b) by failing to account to the first lawyer even though the second lawyer knew of the first lawyer’s interest.
+A personal injury lawyer, who was discharged without cause, asserted a claim for conversion against the second personal injury lawyer, who had been advised of the first personal injury lawyer’s existence and of his claimed attorneys’ lien.
+The court found that the second personal injury lawyer did not violate Rule 1.14(b) by failing to account for the first lawyer even though the second lawyer knew of the first lawyer’s interest.
 This case has little analysis and gives no explanation of why the first lawyer was not entitled to notice nor an accounting.
 Nor does the case explain why the second lawyer had no safekeeping obligations.

 The safekeeping obligations are expansive, yet not particularly well defined under Texas jurisprudence.
 Given the severity of the sanctions meted out for violating the Safekeeping Rule, all lawyers will be well served by exercising extreme care in handling the property of clients and third parties.